bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

 ## Working with Arrays

-Wworking with dynamic types can sometimes be a hazzle.
+Working with dynamic types can sometimes be a hassle.
 ETLBox offers a third way to create your data flow without defining object types and the need to create a POCO for your data.
 Simple use an array as data type - either an array of type object or string.
-An string array could have advantages if you read data from json or csvs, object could work better when reading from databases.
+An string array could have advantages if you read data from json or csv, object could work better when reading from databases.

 Here is an example for reading data from a file.